Black Bean and Ham Soup

 I get cold around the end of November and don’t warm up again until sometime in March.
 Just miserable.
 The only thing that makes it more bearable is the multitude of different soups and stews that are perfect for cooler weather.

 Like this delicious Black Bean and Ham Soup I’m sharing with you today.
 This soup is so full of nutrition!
 The beans and brown rice add lots of fiber and the ham gives it that great deep flavor that only ham can impart.

 It all comes together in just a few minutes and then needs only a short time to simmer before you’re ready to serve.
 Cornbread goes especially well with this soup.
 Just sayin’.

 How to Make Black Bean and Ham Soup

 To start, cube some ham and brown it in the bottom of a large soup pot.

 Then you’ll literally just dump in everything else.
-Really.
+Bring it to a boil, reduce the heat to a simmer and cook for 30 minutes.
 That’s all there is to it.
 Delicious, hot, homemade soup in a flash!

 - 5 cups water